Find programs and mentors near you with CYSTEM (Check it out!)

 Are You Into It?

-- Develop an understanding for fiber products of the forest.
+- Develop an understanding of fiber products from the forest.

 - Develop skills in the selection and uses of various types of wood and wood products.

-- Develop skills in the selection, care, and safe use of woodworking tools and machines.
+- Develop skills in the selection, care, and safe use of woodworking technologies including tools and machines.

 - Learn about environmental protection and the wise use of natural resources.